Animal-Assisted Therapy For Substance Abuse

 - OR -

 The most popular type of animal-assisted therapy is with man’s best friend: the dog.
-Friendly, intelligent, and easy to train are some of the traits that make dogs an obvious choice when choosing an animal to use in therapy for people with a substance abuse disorder.
+Friendly, intelligent, and easy to train are some of the traits that make dogs an obvious choice when choosing an animal to use in therapy for people with a substance use disorder.
 Canine-assisted therapy has been used for people with mental disabilities, illnesses, and to help reform incarcerated individuals.
-Petting and socializing with a dog can cause the brain to increase endorphins, serotonin, and oxytocin which are all responsible for making you feel happy.
+Petting and socializing with a dog can cause the brain to increase endorphins, serotonin, and oxytocin, which are all responsible for making you feel happy.
 Being around a dog also helps people relax and open up and make them more likely to speak to the dog when they are hesitant to speak with a therapist.
 Opening up this communication can help patients share more effectively with their counselor.
 Studies have demonstrated that when dogs are brought into rehab clinics, the clinicians can gain more insight into their patients.

 Some facilities bring in shelter dogs, while others allow patients to bring their own dog into recovery with them.
 Caring for an animal helps with feelings of purpose and responsibility, and the moods of staff members are also lifted when dogs are around, making the experience more pleasant for everyone involved.
 Dogs can also spark enjoyable memories for patients about a childhood pet or the child-like desire to own a pet, and everyone can revel in the unconditional love that dogs offer.
 A dog does not judge and will gladly show affection to anyone despite their past addiction, and spending time with a dog gives patients something to look forward to, as well as helping reduce loneliness.

-The Results of Animal-Assisted Therapy
+The Results Of Animal-Assisted Therapy

 There is no doubt that for most people, spending time with an animal will cheer them up.
 However, are the results of animal assisted therapy substantial?
 Multiple studies have shown the efficacy of this practice.
 In one study of 231 people divided into groups of people who worked with a therapy dog versus those who did not, the group that worked with the dogs had a far more positive opinion of the therapeutic alliance with their clinician.
 This leads to increased treatment success.